krobelus/rate-experiments/README.md

 The recorded information can then be used in the backward pass to patch the trail at the reason deletions in order for the trail to be exactly as it was during the forward phase.
-The tricky part here is to correctly restore the watch invariant in all affected clauses.
+The tricky part here is to correctly restore the Invariant 1 in all affected clauses.

 When a reason deletion is processed during the backwards phase, each literal in the cone will be reintroduced into the trail at the recorded position.
-This is fairly straightforward.
 Consider literal $l$ in the cone.
 Before applying the backwards deletion it could have been satisfied or unassigned (but not falsified).
 After reintroducing it, it is assigned.
-Therefore, a clause containing $\overline{l}$ might become unit without the checker noticing.
+Therefore, a clause containing
+$\overline{l}$ might become unit without the checker noticing.
 Because of this, the watchlists of all reverse cone literals $\overline{l}$ have to be traversed to restore the watch invariant.
-Each of those clause is watched on falsified literal $\overline{l}$, which needs to be replaced by a non-falsified literal.
+Each of those clause is watched on falsified literal $\overline{l}$.
+This watch and possibly the other watch, too, need to be swapped with other literals to restore Invariant 1.

-Possibly, both watches are falsified by the reintroductions, in that case both will be replaced by non-falsified literals.
+In case the clause has at least two non-falsified literals, the watches can be set to any two out of those.

-However, if the clause has only one non-falsified literal (it is necessarily satisifed because of invariant 1), then the other watch must be the most recently falsified literal [@RebolaCruz2018; Example 5].
+However, if the clause has only one non-falsified literal (it is necessarily satisifed because of Invariant 1), then the other watch must be the most recently falsified literal [@RebolaCruz2018; Example 5].
 Let us illustrate the reason for this by means of an example.
 Imagine clause $xyz$ with $I =
 \{x, \overline{y}, \overline{z}\}$.
 It is watched on the first two literals,